Not ready to roll: Domestic prototypes only

 From Major Garrett, CNN White House Correspondent

-WASHINGTON (CNN) -- Japanese automakers and ran into a dead end at the White House Monday, when they were excluded from a high-profile promotion, intended to showcase vehicles that run on cleaner, alternative-style engines.
+WASHINGTON (CNN) -- Japanese automakers Honda and Toyota ran into a dead end at the White House Monday, when they were excluded from a high-profile promotion, intended to showcase vehicles that run on cleaner, alternative-style engines.

-A executive complained about the exclusion to CNN, but White House Press Secretary Ari Fleischer said the event was organized by domestic automakers.
+A Honda executive complained about the exclusion to CNN, but White House Press Secretary Ari Fleischer said the event was organized by domestic automakers.
 "My understanding is this event was set up in connection with domestic producers of automobiles, and I don't think it's any reflection beyond that," Fleischer said.
 "It was just the hosts of this event were the domestic producers."

 President Bush and top Cabinet officials inspected vehicles brought to the South Lawn for the event.
-The White House said Bush wanted to highlight $3 billion in proposed tax credits for the purchase of vehicles -- which use both electricity and gas -- as a means of improving energy conservation and reducing pollution.
+The White House said Bush wanted to highlight $3 billion in proposed tax credits for the purchase of hybrid vehicles -- which use both electricity and gas -- as a means of improving energy conservation and reducing pollution.

 The vehicles the White House featured -- the Chevy Silverado, the Ford Escape and Daimler-Chrysler's Town and Country Natrium -- are not commercially available and aren't expected to be in showrooms for at least 18 months.

-The Toyota Prius and Insight -- which weren't featured in the administration's showcase -- are available now.
+The Toyota Prius and Honda Insight -- which weren't featured in the administration's showcase -- are available now.
 The Prius has a four-cylinder engine combined with an electric motor and gets 52 miles per gallon in the city and 45 miles per gallon on the highway.

 The Insight combines a three-cylinder engine with a tiny electric motor.
 It's the most fuel-efficient vehicle on the market, getting 61 miles per gallon in the city and 70 miles per gallon on the highway, according to the Department of Energy.